Krishnatripathi09/Node-Learnings-Advanced/ReadMe.md

 Instead of returning just the ObjectId, Mongoose replaces it with the actual user document.
 It only includes firstName and lastName from the User collection (excluding other fields).

-If we do not specify the field names to fetch for our "fromUserId" then it will fetch all the fields for that __fromUserId__ from __User__ colllection.
+If we do not specify the field names to fetch for our "fromUserId" then it will fetch all the fields for that __fromUserId__ from __User__ collection.
 So we should not allow OverFetching the data from Our API's and to do that we are limiting the number of fields that we are getting from the
 User Collection.